alphagov/pay-dependabot-stats/README.md

 # pay-dependabot-stats

+> As of April 2023 this repository is no longer actively maintained by the GOV.UK Pay Team.

 A dashboard that shows stats regarding the current dependabot PRs for GOV.UK Pay

 ## How to run
 Create a github OAuth key, and place it before `yarn run start` like: